mahouboy23/IB-notes/Physics AI.md

 ---
 Created: 2023-05-13

-I want you to adapt my physic internal assessment for the ib program to the research paper on "Vidange d'un reservoir", and it has to be in french in the same format as my internal assessment
 ### **Topic:** How does the viscosity of a fluid affect laminar flow rate through a tube?

 Relates to subtopic 2.2 - Forces